Nominations from the Public Open

 4.2.
 Proposers aged under 18 years at the date of the submission of the proposal must obtain their parent/legal guardian’s consent to submit a proposal.

 4.3.
 The online proposal form requires the Proposer to provide contact information relating to the Music Teacher.
-Before submitting a proposal, the Proposer must obtain consent from the Music Teacher that they wish to enter to ensure that the Music Teacher agrees to any of their personal information being submitted to ARIA and The Song Room.
+Before submitting a proposal, the Proposer must obtain consent from the Music Teacher that they wish to enter to ensure that the Music Teacher agrees to any of their personal information being submitted to ARIA, The Song Room and Telstra (in its capacity as sponsor of the Award).
 It is important that the Proposer obtains the consent of their Music Teacher as the Music Teacher may be contacted by ARIA or The Song Room to make a further submission.
 The Music Teacher may also be contacted to provide further information regarding the Music Teacher and the Music Teacher’s contribution and their Music Program.

 4.4.
 More than one proposal may be submitted during the Proposal Period for each eligible Music Teacher.
 Multiple proposals will not impact upon the selection of the final nominees for the Award.